AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 and will walk you through loading image data and performing some simple manipulations.

+There is a [video guide](https://www.youtube.com/watch?v=vo5KrOAtMQ8) - please ignore the opening comments on installation and Anaconda; these only apply to installing from source

 @@@ danger
 Be aware that this is very much an early version and there are no doubt a lot of serious problems!